CS529-NetApp-Internship/project_resources/docs/SwaggerUI_Research.md

 ### Cons:

 - User has to scroll down to navigate through the documentation, that may be inconveninet if the documentation is large
-- Missing some of the sample response codes
 - Provides only curl code and it is only shown after you click `execute` button